Water Heater Solutions

 One of the major causes of water heater problems is the buildup of minerals in the heater’s tanks.
 These deposits are left behind during the heating process.
-As accumulation of these deposits increase, it becomes harder to heat the water.
-Hence, it is recommended that the water heaters be drained and flushed annually.
-When you contact us, we will also check the temperature and pressure relief valve, shut-off valve and drain valve for proper operation.
+As the deposits build up, it becomes harder to heat the water.
+Hence, your heater should be drained and flushed on an annual basis.
+When you contact us, we’ll also check the temperature and pressure relief valve, shut-off valve and drain valve for proper operation.

 Repairing or Replacing Your Water Heater

-Let us check your water heater to determine the cause of the problem.
-We can, then, discuss options with you so that you can make an informed decision about repairs or replacements.
+When you’ve got a water heater problem, call Wood’s Plumbing.
+Let us check your heater to determine the cause of the problem.
+We can then discuss your options with you so that you can make an informed decision about repairs or replacements.